balmca/Computer-Power/README.md

 # Bingo
 You will have 10 slots to fill on your BINGO card, which contains random numbers between 1 and 80.
-Each round a random number will be brought out and you can check it against your BINGO card!
 Bingo 'Hidden' Numbers:
    7  26  40  58  73
   14  22  34  55  68